Turkey · tool

 Must-try dishes

-Thinly sliced lamb döner, layered over pieces of pide bread, topped with a rich tomato sauce and sizzling butter, served with a dollop of yogurt.
-It's a hearty, flavorful classic that showcases the best of Turkish kebab culture.
+Thinly sliced lamb döner served over pieces of pide bread, topped with hot tomato sauce, melted butter, and a dollop of yogurt.
+It's a rich, savory, and deeply satisfying classic.

 Manti

-Tiny Turkish dumplings, typically filled with spiced ground lamb or beef, boiled and then served with a generous drizzle of garlic yogurt and a sprinkle of paprika-infused butter.
-The small size and rich toppings make them incredibly addictive.
+Tiny Turkish dumplings, typically filled with spiced ground lamb or beef, boiled, and then served with a generous drizzle of garlic yogurt and paprika-infused butter.
+It’s comfort food elevated.

 Lahmacun

-Often called 'Turkish pizza,' this is a thin, crispy flatbread topped with minced meat (usually lamb), vegetables, and herbs like parsley and onion.
-It’s usually eaten rolled up with a salad and a squeeze of lemon.
+Often called 'Turkish pizza,' this is a thin, crispy flatbread topped with minced meat, vegetables, and herbs like parsley and mint.
+It's typically rolled up with fresh greens and a squeeze of lemon before eating.

 Menemen

-A delicious Turkish breakfast dish made with scrambled eggs cooked with tomatoes, green peppers, and spices.
-It’s hearty, flavorful, and best enjoyed with fresh simit (sesame bread rings).
+A flavorful Turkish breakfast dish made with scrambled eggs cooked with tomatoes, green peppers, and spices.
+It's a hearty and delicious start to the day, often served with fresh bread.

 Where locals eat — best neighborhoods